bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:08:45

-Yeah, but yeah, so one thing that I wanted to add is that it is actually important, that if you want to put data on the Bitcoin blockchain, it needs to be a valid transaction.
+One thing that I wanted to add is that it is actually important, that if you want to put data on the Bitcoin blockchain, it needs to be a valid transaction.
-So you can't just, that's why we're talking about these addresses, right?
+That's why we're talking about these addresses, right?
 Because you can't just take the Bitcoin Whitepaper, just put it there and just be like, "Hey, please put this in the blockchain!"
-No!
-You need to do it in a format that the blockchain recognizes and that's how you end up with these addresses.
+No, you need to do it in a format that the blockchain recognizes and that's how you end up with these addresses.

-Sjors Provoost: 00:09:09

-Yeah okay.

 Aaron van Wirdum: 00:09:11

-Yeah okay so that was the original problem - people were just bloating the blockchain with all sorts of nonsense.
-Nonsense that most of us don't care about and we still need to all validate it and store it or whatever.
+That was the original problem, people were just bloating the blockchain with all sorts of nonsense that most of us don't care about and we still need to all validate it and store it or whatever.
 That needs to be solved, Sjors.
 How do we solve that?